nxrighthere/UnrealCLR/README.md

 ```

 #### Upgrading
-To upgrade, delete the plugin folder from a project, and repeat all steps from the compilation section.
+Make sure that the Unreal Engine is not running.
+Delete the plugin folder from a project, and repeat all steps from the compilation section.
 Recompile custom code with an updated framework.

 Running
 --------